Naeem-Meah/Naeem-s-Bitcoin-Indicator/README.md

 - Doesn't work with live trading platforms for automated execution.
 - Only takes into account technical analysis data and basic market sentiment,should include broader market conditions and macroeconomic data.
 - Machine Learning hyperparameters are eyeballed and general practise in the Constants.py, and have no real optimised values.
-- Stores very basic, daily market data in a simple csv file.
-Not nearly as extensive as it should be, and should use a more formal database like KDB.
 - Innacurate model which is only slightly more advantageous than a coin toss.
+- Lacks high-quality, cleaned and high-resolution data.
+Simply uses daily data and stores in a CSV file rather than KDB.

 ## 👍 Pros
 - A cool demonstration on how Machine Learning models can give a slight edge by looking at past data.